pranomostro/script/README.md

 	make

-which installs efm in /usr/local.
+which installs efm to /usr/local.

 License
 -------